Introduction of Suo Luo Zi:Buckeye Seed or Semen Aesculi.

 Property and flavor: warm, pungent, sweet.

-Aesculus chinensis Bge.:growing trees Inflorescences are cylindrical, 21~25 cm long, with 5~10 cm long total pedicels, inflorescence rachis puberulent, inflorescence has often 5~10 flowers.
-Composed, spreading horizontally, puberulent, 2~2.5 cm long, pedicels are 2~4 mm.
-Flowers are hybrid, male and bisexual, calyx is tubular-campanulate, 3~5 mm long, outside is puberulent, unequally 5-lobed, lobes are obtuse, margin with short cilia; 4 petals, white, oblong-obovate to oblong-oblanceolate, ca. 8~12 mm long, 5~1.5 mm wide, margin is ciliate, base is clawed; 6 stamens, 1.8~3 cm long, filaments are linear, glabrous, anthers are oblong, pale yellow, ca. 1~1.5 mm long.
-Ovary is not developed in male flowers, well-developed in bisexual flowers, ovoid, style is glabrous.
+trees of Aesculus chinensis Bge grow in a field Inflorescences are terete (cylindrical), total length with peduncle is 21~25 cm, pedicels are 5~10 cm long, small inflorescence often has 5~10 flowers, puberulent, 2~2.5 cm long.
+Flowers are polygamous, male flower and hermaphroditic flower are homophytic, calyx is tubular-campanulate, outside is puberulent, 5-lobed, lobes are obtuse, edge has short cilia; 4 flower petals, white, oblong-obovate to oblong-oblanceolate, about 8~12 mm long, 5~1.5 mm wide, edge has cilia, base is unguiform (claw-shaped); 6 stamens, glabrous, 1.8~3 cm long; filaments are linear, glabrous, anthers are oblong, pale yellow, about 1~1.5 mm long.
+The ovary is not developed in male flowers, well-developed in hermaphroditic flowers, ovoid, and style is achromatous (colorless).

-Aesculus chinensis Bge.:leaves The fruit is globose or obovate, apically short or obtuse and slightly concave in the middle, 3~4 cm in diameter, tawny, spinous, with very dense spots, its shell is 5~6 mm thick after drying, 1~2 seeds, nearly globose, 2~3.5 cm in diameter, chestnut brown; Navel white, about half the volume of seeds.
-Its flowering period is from April to May, fruiting in October.
+leaves of Aesculus chinensis Bge in sunny day The fruit is spheric shape (globular) or obovoid, apex is mucronate or obtuse, and the middle part is slightly concave, 3~4 cm in diameter, tawny (yellow brown), anacanthous (stingless), has very dense spots, its fruit shell is 5~6 mm thick after it is dried, 1~2 seeds, seeds are subsphaeroidal (near-spherical), 2~3.5 cm in diameter, chestnut brown; hilum is white, shares about 1/2 volume of the seed.
+Its flowering period is from April to May, the fruiting period is in October.

-Aesculus chinensis Bge.:fruits on tress Ecological environment: The tree is cultivated in the Yellow River basin and eastern provinces of China, only wild in Qinling; It is naturally distributed in mountain areas with an altitude below 700 meters above sea level.
-It prefers light, slightly resistant to shade; It prefers warm weather, also can withstand cold; It prefers deep, fertile, moist, and well-drained soil.
+fruiting tree of Aesculus chinensis Bge with several fruits hanging on branches Ecological environment: The tree is cultivated in the Yellow River basin and eastern provinces of China, only wild in Qinling; It is naturally distributed in mountain areas at altitudes below 700 meters above sea level.
+It prefers light, slightly resistant to shade; It prefers warm weather, also is tolerant to cold; It prefers deep soil layers, and fertile and moist soil with good drainage.
 Deep root, strong germination; Medium growth rate slates, life span is long.
 Horse chestnut leaves burn easily in hot summer.

-Growth characteristics: The Aesculus chinensis is a semi-negative tree species, resistant to cold.
+Growth characteristics: The Aesculus chinensis is a half-shade tree species, resistant to cold.
 It prefers moist and fertile soil.

 Pharmacological actions: ①.anti-inflammatory effect; ②.anti-swelling effect; ③.corticosterone effect.